How People are Exposed to Mercury

 Mercury exists in various forms, and people are exposed to each in different ways.
 The most common way people in the U.S. are exposed to mercury is by eating fish containing methylmercury.
 Other exposures may result from using or breaking products containing mercury.

-If you are concerned for your health or your family's as a result of exposure to mercury, get in touch with your health care provider.
-They will be able to tell you if mercury exposure is a problem for you and what to do about it.
+If you are concerned for your health or your family's health as a result of a potential exposure to mercury, get in touch with your physician or other health care provider.
+They will be able to tell you if the degree of mercury exposure is a concern, and what to do about it.

 Populations Particularly Sensitive to Methylmercury Exposures

 Some communities eat significantly more quantities of fish than the general population.
 As a result, they may be exposed to much greater mercury contamination than the general population.

 In past outbreaks of methylmercury poisoning, mothers with no symptoms of nervous system damage gave birth to infants with severe disabilities.
 This presented evidence that the nervous system of a developing infant may be more vulnerable to methylmercury exposures than an adult nervous system.
 Mothers who are exposed to methylmercury and breast-feed may also expose their infant children through their milk.